Brian Michael Smith

 Pruvot was a showgirl for nearly 20 years and has frequently appeared in documentaries relating to performance and gender throughout her career.
 She was also in the award-winning documentary film "Bambi," which detailed her life.
 When not in front of the camera, Pruvot is also a teacher in literature.

-Born as James Charles Harries, this popular British star got a unique start in the limelight.
-While many trans performers take to the stage as singers, actors, or even dancers, Harries was appearing on TV at just age 13 discussing art and antique furniture in bow-ties like a man five times his age.
+Born James Charles Harries, this popular British star got a unique start in the limelight.
+While many trans performers take to the stage as singers, actors, or even dancers, Harries was appearing on TV at just the age of 13 discussing art and antique furniture in bow-ties like a man five times his age.
 Years later that Lauren would transition to a woman.
 But it wasn't easy.

 Being in the limelight at such a young age came at a cost, and she became the victim of a lot of torment and bullying.
 Still, that didn't stop the trans icon.
 Harries continued to appear in a number of reality shows as a woman, including "Celebrity Big Brother," "Big Brother’s Bit on the Side," and "This Morning."
 The TV personality has also appeared in documentaries about her transition.